JackEaston4/2AA4-MazeRunner/README.md

 - `-i MAZE_FILE`: specifies the filename to be used;
 - `-p PATH_SEQUENCE`: activates the path verification mode to validate that PATH_SEQUENCE is correct for the maze

-If you are also delivering the bonus, your program will react to a third flag:

-- `-method {tremaux, righthand}`: specifies which path computation method to use. (default is right hand)

 #### Examples

 When no logs are activated, the programs only print the computed path on the standard output.